 Services that are covered for you What you must pay when you get these services

+Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
+The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
+You pay a \$0 copay per visit for cardiac rehabilitation.

 Prior Authorization may be required.

 Referral may be required.

+You pay a \$0 copay per visit for intensive cardiac rehabilitation.

+Prior Authorization may be required.

+Referral may be required.
-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

-We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
 There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.

 Prior Authorization may be required.

 Referral may be required.

-Cardiovascular disease testing

-Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

 Prior Authorization may be required.

 Referral may be required.

-Cervical and vaginal cancer screening

-Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Cervical and vaginal cancer screening Covered services include: • For all women: Pap tests and pelvic exams are covered once every 24 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

 Prior Authorization may be required.
-Referral may be required.